Cleaning probably isn't your favorite activity, but the

 It can run up to 100 minutes at a time and charges in five to six hours.
 Its dust box holds just over 0.6 quarts, which is smaller than other vacuums on this list, but since it automatically returns to its charging base when necessary and can be programmed to clean on a specific schedule, it's easy to run frequently.

 Unlike some other models, this vacuum doesn’t have mapping technology, which means it won't "memorize" the layout of your rooms.
 Instead it bounces around your living space using sensors to avoid obstacles or falls — but you can use the remote to adjust its path as needed.
 For this price, it’s hard to beat, and it comes with a one-year warranty.

 If you'd prefer to have a smarter vacuum and are willing to spend more for it, you should check out the pricier

-It takes about 2.5 hours to charge the battery (an LED indicator light lets you know when it's full), and reviewers say it tends to last about 10 to 15 minutes per charge, so this vacuum is best for short jobs.
+It takes about 4 to 6 hours to charge the battery (an LED indicator light lets you know when it's full).
+One reviewer estimated that it tends to last "maybe 20-30 mins" per charge, making it ideal for "quick clean ups."
 It includes a two-year warranty.